Genes and dementia

 Is genetic testing available?

 Diagnostic and predictive testing is available on the NHS for the mutations known to cause frontotemporal dementia.
-If there is a strong history of FTD in your immediate family, your doctor may offer to refer you for genetic testing.
+If there is a strong history of FTD in your immediate family or your doctor suspects that you may have a genetic disorder that increases your risk of vascular dementia, they may offer to refer you for genetic testing.

 Genes and vascular dementia